 - Decide if you want a savings account with your bank directly tied to your checking account or a savings account with a different institution that may pay a higher interest rate.

 - Search online for savings accounts and the interest rates those banks provide.
+Credit unions or online-only banks can be great options too.

 - Confirm how much the initial deposit is for that savings account by looking at the bank’s website.
 Some banks require an initial deposit and some do not.
+Also look for what the minimum balance is as well.

 - If you choose your bank: go there during business hours with the initial deposit and your identification.
 If you choose a separate online institution: follow the guides on their website and/or contact their customer service.
+Many banks allow you to open an account from their website.

 How Do I Put Money Into A Savings Account?